The Happy Accident: How This Photo of the Pennybacker Bridge Kicked Off a Photography Adventure

 More importantly, it taught me that some of your best work might come from experimenting with techniques you don't fully understand yet.
 Sometimes you just have to trust the process and see what happens.

-For y'all interested in the details: This was shot with a DJI Mavic 2 Pro using its automatic AEB (Auto Exposure Bracketing) feature.
-The camera captured 5 shots at different exposures and I merged them later in Lightroom.
+For y'all interested in the technical details: This was shot with a DJI Mavic 2 Pro using its automatic AEB (Auto Exposure Bracketing) feature.
+The camera captured 5 shots at different exposures and I merged them later in Adobe Lightroom's HDR merge tool.
 The warm tones you see are completely natural—that spring evening delivered one of those perfect atmospheric conditions that photographers dream about.

 - Auto white balance